alexemanuelol/rustdavinci/README.md

 ![RustDaVinci logo](images/RustDaVinci-logo-2.png)

 ## **WARNING!** This application have not yet been approved by Facepunch nor EAC.
 According to Facepunch, the only way for the application to get white-listed with EAC is to publish it on steam.
 Publishing it on steam comes with a fee of 100$ which I'm not prepared to pay.
-With this said, I leave the application/ code free and open-source for anyone that is interested to see I did or potentially contribute.
+With this said, I leave the application/ code free and open-source for anyone that is interested to see how I did or potentially contribute.

 # RustDaVinci - An automatic sign painter for Rust Facepunch